ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 In all forms of a page table, a **valid bit** is used to indicate whether a translation is valid.
 This is the origin of a **page fault**.
 Sometimes, there's also a **protection bit** that indicates the page permissions (read, write, execute).
 A **present bit** indicates whether the page is in physical memory or on disk.
+It's also common to have a **dirty bit** that indicates whether a page has been modified since it was brought into memory.

 The easiest form of a page table to implement is the **linear page table**.
 This is just an array of pages.
 The VPN acts as an index into the page table.